By René Redzepi - November 9, 2017

 Fermented foods play a definitive role in our menu in Copenhagen.
-Fermentation is a way of thinking about the possibilities of ingredients, and the approach we use at Noma can be applied all over the world.… More »
+Fermentation is a way of thinking about the possibilities of ingredients, and the approach we use at Noma can be applied all over the world.
+Using Noma’s lens, we have applied our methods of fermentation to the ingredients of Japan and Australia – Noma Mexico will certainly be no different.… More »

 Noma Mexico update number four, and this time we are sharing stories regarding a few of the communities who are growing ingredients for our pop-up menu.